julianomoreira/Learning-JS/README.md

 ### Constructor

-It's a function that returns an object.
+It's a function (method) that returns an object or creates an instance of an object.

 ```
 function AnimalMaker(name) {